AdithyaHosur/TheActualFirstOne/README.md

 # TheActualFirstOne
 Learning from Apna college. <br>
-Itseems I am the author of this repository. <br>
+Itseems I am the writer of this repository. <br>
 SO LESSGOOOOO